 You can try the software online for free on their website, or download it directly

-All in one open source software, but maybe not for long…
+Free open source CRM software, but for how long?

-Opinions on the evolution that vTiger is taking are a little mixed.
+Opinions on the evolution of vTiger are somewhat mixed.
+We’ll explain.

 Version 7 of the software is available for free download, like all open source software.
 So far so good.

-It is a very complete software, with a real “all-in-one” ambition: Marketing, Sales, and customer relations (helpdesk, etc.).
+It’s a hyper-complete software package, with a real “all-in-one” ambition: Marketing, Sales, and customer relations (helpdesk, etc.).

-Where it gets complicated is that they have released a version 9 that is just as complete, and with a free plan, a bit like Agile CRM: 10 users, but only 3000 records.
-So there is a very serious programmed obsolescence of the free plan…
+Where it gets complicated is that they’ve released a version 9 that’s just as complete, and with a free plan, along the same lines as Agile CRM: 10 users, but only 3000 “records”.
+So there’s a very serious programmed obsolescence of the free plan…

 A bit of a pity, because version 9 is very promising, see for yourself, it’s a real all-in-one software

-In summary, in the open-source version, vTiger is a solid & robust piece of software, but it’s not clear how much of the company’s efforts will be turned to this deprecated version…
+In short, in the open-source version, vTiger is a solid & robust piece of software, but it’s not clear to what extent the company’s efforts will be turned towards this deprecated version…

-And in the new version, it’s clearly ambitious, but you can hardly call it free software.
+And in the new version, it’s clearly ambitious, but you can hardly call it freeware.
 A bit of an unclassifiable in this comparison, but the software is clearly worth a look!

 - Accessible and highly regarded open source version